-If the IP addresses of the CPE100/CPE115 embedded LAN1 Ethernet interfaces are not known, communication may be established using the below method to set default IP addresses: Connecting to CPE100/CPE115 Embedded Ethernet when IP Addresses are not known Power-up CPE100 with the Power pushbutton pressed and wait until the OK LED flashes twice.
-This forces the CPE100/CPE115 LAN1 to reset to the default IP address of 192.168.0.100.
-Caution: Resetting to the default IP address using the above procedure also erases the stored Hardware Configuration , logic, and contents of the backup RAM.
-If the IP addresses of the CPE205/CPE210/CPE215/CPE220/CPE240 embedded LAN1 and LAN2 Ethernet interfaces are not known, communication may be established using reset to factory settings method as below to set default IP addresses: Connecting to CPE205/CPE210/CPE215/CPE220/C PE240 Embedded Ethernet when IP Addresses are not known Press the Physical Presence button (PHY PRES) for 10 seconds, while the CPU is in STOP mode (ensure no USB devices are inserted and the Web Page not waiting for a password change).
-The OK and RUN LEDs will blink green.
-This forces the CPE205/CPE210/CPE215/CPE220/CPE240 LAN1 and LAN2 to rest to default IP addresses.
-Caution: Resetting to the default IP address using reset to factory defaults procedure also erases the stored Hardware Configuration, logic, and contents of the RAM, Flash, and resets CPU to factory programmed default state.
+Parameter Description If the IP addresses of the CPE205/CPE210/CPE215/CPE220/CPE240 embedded LAN1 and LAN2 Ethernet interfaces are not known, communication may be established using reset to factory settings method as described below to set default IP addresses: Connecting to CPE205/CPE210/CPE215/CPE220/CP E240 Embedded Ethernet when IP Addresses are not known Press the Physical Presence button (PHY PRES) for 10 seconds while the CPU is in STOP mode (ensure no USB devices are inserted and the Web Page is not waiting for a password change).
+Once the OK and RUN LEDs blink green, release the Physical Presence button.
+This forces the CPE205/CPE210/CPE215/CPE220/CPE240 LAN1 and LAN2 to reset to default IP addresses.
+Caution: Resetting to the default IP address using the reset to factory defaults procedure also erases the stored Hardware Configuration, logic, and contents of the RAM and Flash, and resets the CPU to the factory programmed default state.